AnuraagDeshpande/SoftwareSuperProject_repo/README.md

 Go to PHPmyAdmin and import the PMS.sql file or run it in the terminal to create the database and all tables.

 Once everything is set up and type in the address of the website on the system.
 Enjoy!

+In order to test the code go to [[test]](./tests/jasmine-standalone-5.6.0/SpecRunner.html) - SpecRunner.html and run with live server to verify the correctness of the code